RadiusCrypto/Radius/masternode-howto.md

 This has to be done on your local wallet.
 Copy the result to a safe place.
 Do not lose it.
 We will use it later on.

 #### Debug console in GUI Wallet, probably Windows
-Enter the below command into the debug console of your GUI wallet to create your MN private key"
+Enter the below command into the debug console of your GUI wallet to create your MN private key:

 ```
 masternode genkey